johnchuks/Hotel-booking-services/README.md

 # Booking Reservation Services
-This is my solution to the booking reservation service built with a microservice architecture
+A booking reservation service built with  Node.js and a microservice architecture in mind

 ### Installation
 1. Clone the repository